 preview localhost from any device via secure tunnel, supports HMR

-mobile & notifications
+mobile, watch & notifications

-biometric auth, push notifications, shell keyboard input
+biometric auth, push notifications, shell keyboard input, watch quick replies

 multi-agent discussions